Public Sector Pension Investment Board Acquires 690 Shares of Vericel Co. (NASDAQ:VCEL)

-Public Sector Pension Investment Board increased its holdings in shares of Vericel Co.
-(NASDAQ:VCEL) by 0.7% during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 94,720 shares of the biotechnology company’s stock after acquiring an additional 690 shares during the period.
+Public Sector Pension Investment Board boosted its holdings in shares of Vericel Co.
+(NASDAQ:VCEL) by 0.7% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 94,720 shares of the biotechnology company’s stock after purchasing an additional 690 shares during the quarter.
 Public Sector Pension Investment Board’s holdings in Vericel were worth $4,973,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the stock.
-Fred Alger Management LLC bought a new position in Vericel in the 1st quarter valued at $151,322,000.
-Conestoga Capital Advisors LLC boosted its position in shares of Vericel by 2,815.4% in the 2nd quarter.
-Conestoga Capital Advisors LLC now owns 1,311,942 shares of the biotechnology company’s stock worth $68,877,000 after purchasing an additional 1,266,942 shares during the last quarter.
-Brown Capital Management LLC raised its stake in Vericel by 13.6% during the 1st quarter.
-Brown Capital Management LLC now owns 4,570,053 shares of the biotechnology company’s stock worth $253,866,000 after buying an additional 547,278 shares during the period.
-Fisher Asset Management LLC raised its stake in Vericel by 154.8% during the 2nd quarter.
-Fisher Asset Management LLC now owns 731,092 shares of the biotechnology company’s stock worth $38,382,000 after buying an additional 444,216 shares during the period.
-Finally, Principal Financial Group Inc. raised its stake in Vericel by 1,688.4% during the 1st quarter.
-Principal Financial Group Inc. now owns 357,343 shares of the biotechnology company’s stock worth $19,851,000 after buying an additional 337,362 shares during the period.
-Institutional investors and hedge funds own 99.88% of the company’s stock.
+A number of other institutional investors have also recently bought and sold shares of the business.
+MAI Capital Management raised its holdings in Vericel by 1.5% in the 2nd quarter.
+MAI Capital Management now owns 13,885 shares of the biotechnology company’s stock valued at $729,000 after acquiring an additional 210 shares in the last quarter.
+Texas Permanent School Fund grew its position in Vericel by 0.6% during the 2nd quarter.
+Texas Permanent School Fund now owns 34,546 shares of the biotechnology company’s stock worth $1,814,000 after acquiring an additional 213 shares during the last quarter.
+Hanseatic Management Services Inc. grew its position in Vericel by 3.3% during the 2nd quarter.
+Hanseatic Management Services Inc. now owns 12,546 shares of the biotechnology company’s stock worth $659,000 after acquiring an additional 405 shares during the last quarter.
+Knights of Columbus Asset Advisors LLC grew its position in Vericel by 0.9% during the 2nd quarter.
+Knights of Columbus Asset Advisors LLC now owns 62,799 shares of the biotechnology company’s stock worth $3,297,000 after acquiring an additional 545 shares during the last quarter.
+Finally, Captrust Financial Advisors bought a new position in Vericel in the 1st quarter valued at $36,000.
+99.88% of the stock is owned by hedge funds and other institutional investors.

-In other news, Director Steven C. Gilman sold 5,000 shares of the firm’s stock in a transaction on Thursday, September 30th.
-The shares were sold at an average price of $48.85, for a total transaction of $244,250.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, VP Sean C. Flynn sold 10,000 shares of Vericel stock in a transaction on Thursday, July 15th.
-The stock was sold at an average price of $51.18, for a total transaction of $511,800.00.
-The disclosure for this sale can be found here.
-In the last quarter, insiders sold 17,800 shares of company stock valued at $910,078.
-Company insiders own 4.60% of the company’s stock.

 About Vericel